 The program faculty evaluate applicants' level of fit with the program's aims.
 Current students also help with various interview activities and provide their input to the program faculty.
 Based on the fit to the program aims and other critical factors including mentor-mentee match, cluster balance, and contribution to diversity, the program faculty make the admission decisions collectively.
 When being admitted into the program, each student is assigned with a particular core faculty member to be their primary advisor (research supervisor) and a particular elective cluster.

 Our program strictly abides by the non-discrimination policy of the TGS and UNT, meaning we do not exclude or select any applicants solely based on age, gender, race/ ethnicity, able/disable body, sexual orientation, religion, nationality, etc.

-- Applicants will be notified by December 24, 2019 whether they are invited to the campus interview day.
+- Applicants will be notified by December 24, 2020 whether they are invited to the next stage of the admission review process--campus interview day.

 The campus interview day is a whole-day event that provides the opportunity for program faculty, current students, and applicants to learn about each other.
 It plays a critical role in our admission decisions.
 If the Counseling Psychology Program at UNT is your top choice, please reserve the date and make every effort to attend the campus interviews should you be invited.

 Limited financial support for travel will be provided based on need.